Call for Proposals

 SUBMIT HERE

-Proposals are encouraged from students, faculty, administrators, or community members committed to the systematic scholarly inquiry into aspects of teaching and learning in a higher education setting.
-We encourage proposals that demonstrate collaborative approaches whether with students and/or across disciplines and contexts.
+Proposals are encouraged from students, faculty, administrators, or community members committed to the systematic scholarly inquiry into aspects of teaching and learning in higher education.
+We invite proposals that demonstrate collaborative approaches with students and/or across disciplines and contexts.
+We welcome all submissions but preference is given to proposals that align with this year’s theme.

 Formats